See your Massachusetts health insurance coverage options.

 How many people are insured through Massachusetts’s Marketplace?

-During the 2023 open enrollment period, 224,934 people enrolled in a health plan through the Massachusetts exchange.9
+During the 2023 open enrollment period, 224,934 people enrolled in a health plan through the Massachusetts exchange.15

-The increased enrollment during these past years is likely due to the American Rescue Plan (ARP), which made millions of Americans newly eligible for premium subsidies.14
+The increased enrollment in recent years is likely due to the American Rescue Plan (ARP), which made millions of Americans newly eligible for premium subsidies.30 These subsidy enhancements have been extended through 2025 by the Inflation Reduction Act.

 What health insurance resources are available to Massachusetts residents?